Events Calendar

 Location & Access

-- The Highview Ranger Cabin can be accessed by canoeing from the Tim River Access Point, Kawawaymog Lake Access Point, Kioshkokwi Lake - Kiosk Access Point, or Cedar Lake Brent Access Point.
-Access to the cabin via Birchcliffe Creek in July and August could be problematic due to low water levels contact the Park Information Office for details.
+- The Highview Ranger Cabin can be accessed by canoeing from the Tim River Access Point, Kawawaymog Lake Access Point, Kioshkokwi Lake - Kiosk Access Point, or Cedar Lake - Brent Access Point.
+Access to the cabin via Birchcliffe Creek in July and August could be problematic due to low water levels.
+Check Algonquin Park Advisories for details.

 Ranger Cabin Rental Fees